aamritpa/Bioinformatics/README.md

 British Columbia, Canada

 	Abstract:

 	Abstract Proteins are large biomolecules, or macromolecules, consisting of one or several long chains of amino acids, i.e. polypeptides.
 Proteins have complex shapes that include various alpha helixes, beta sheets, loops, and disordered regions.
 Functions of Human proteins are determined by their structures and many of these structures are still unknown and difficult to derive experimentally.
 To solve this problem, computer-aided data modelling has been widely applied.
 Our project focuses on identifications of patterns between two specific post-translational modifications ─ sulfide pairs (i.e. disulfide bond) and N-glycosylation, in human proteins and examine how the positions of these post-translational modifications affect the structures thereof functions of proteins.
 Human protein data is download from UniProt, and python programming is used to compute the relative positions and relationships between disulfide bonds and N-glycosylation.
 Proteins with unique patterns of these modifications are identified, and their functions are further analyzed.
 Our study provides useful insights for structures and functions of proteins and particularly to proteins with unknown structures

 	TABLE OF CONTENTS

 	1.0 	System Requirements
 	2.0 	Background Information
 	3.0 	Executing Code
 	4.0 	Functions and their working
 	5.0 	References

-1. System Requirement:
+	1.System Requirement:
 	To run the code, the following are the minimum requirements which must be satisfied.

 	Python:
 	The Python version supports for this code is 3.0+.
 The code does not support Python 2 version.

 	System:
 	Supports Windows and Linux as long as Python 3+ is compatible with it.

 	Python Libraries:
 	In most of the cases the libraries are installed during the Python Installation but if somehow, they did not get installed then to run the code it requires to install 		Pandas, NumPy, Re (Regular Expression operators), Matplotlib, Sys (System-specific parameters and functions) libraries.

-2. Background Information:
+	2.Background Information:
 	The main strategy is to work with the sulfide bond positions and glycosylation positions and to figure out how the glycosylation position are inside sulfide bonds, 		outside sulfide bonds, N-terminus distance, C-terminus distance and so on.
 So, the first stage is to manage data and the second stage is to do data analysis.

 	Downloading Data from UniProt Website

 	Down below are the following steps to download data in correct form from Uniport website.
 	•	Go to https://www.uniprot.org/
 	•	In the search bar type Humans, then click on reviewed articles.
 	•	Customize results table and select Entry, Entry name, Protein names, Genes names, Length, Organism, Mass, Status, Disulfide bond, Glycosylation.